 Monitor, assess and review contractual obligations for outsourced school services e.g. catering, cleaning, etc.,

-Manage the letting of school premises to external organisations, for the development of the extended services and local community requirements.
+Manage the letting of school premises to external organisations, for the development of the extended services and local community requirements

 Seek professional advice on insurance and advise the Leadership Team on appropriate insurances for the

-School and implement and manage such schemes accordingly.
+School and implement and manage such schemes accordingly

 7. Health & Safety

-Act as the school’s Health & Safety Co-ordinator and Fire Officer.
+Act as the school’s Health & Safety Co-ordinator and Fire Officer

-Plan, instigate and maintain records of fire practices and alarm tests.
+Plan, instigate and maintain records of fire practices and alarm tests

 Ensure systems are in place for effective monitoring, measuring and reporting of health and safety issues to the Senior Leadership Team, Governors and where appropriate the Health & Safety Executive